PRAJWALPATIL-13/Data-Analysis-of-Summer-Olympics/README.md

 # Data-Analysis-of-Summer-Olympics

-# ETG_SummerOlympics_DataAnalysis
 This project is made under Elite Techno Group's Skill India Python for ML/AI internship.

-This repository contains one CSV file (summer.csv) and one Jupyter Notebook file (SummerOlympics.ipynb).
+This repository contains one CSV file (summer.csv) and one Jupyter Notebook file (Summer Olympics.ipynb).

 The given dataset contains details of Summer Olympics held till the year 2012.